This topic describes how to use the Apache Kafka connector.

 `rowkey` AS JSON_VALUE(`properties`, `$.rowkey`)

-to the CREATE TABLE AS syntax in the DDL statement to add a computed column and specify the column that you want to expand.
+to the CTAS syntax in the DDL statement to add a computed column and specify the column to expand.
 For more information, see Example 4: Synchronize the table schema and data and perform calculation.

-Example 1: Read data from a Kafka topic and insert the data into another Kafka topic
+Example 1: Read data from a Kafka topic and write the data into another Kafka topic

-Realtime Compute for Apache Flink reads data from a topic named source in Kafka and then writes the data to a topic named sink.
+The following code sample reads data from the source Kafka topic and then writes the data into the sink Kafka topic.
 The data is in the CSV format.

 CREATE TEMPORARY TABLE kafka_source (